bulletmark/edir/README.md

 `--trash-program` option.
 Most likely you want to set this as a [default option](#command-default-options).

+## Previewing Changes

+Many users would like to see a preview of changes after they finish editing but before they are actioned by `edir`, i.e. to confirm exactly which files/dirs will be deleted, renamed, or copied.
+Add the `-i/--interactive` option and edir will present a list of changes and prompt you `[y/N]` to continue.
+Consider setting `--interactive` as [default option](#command-default-options) so you are always prompted.

 ## Installation or Upgrade

 Arch users can install [edir from the AUR](https://aur.archlinux.org/packages/edir/).